open-osp/open-osp/README.md

 * Testing (use ./deploy-release.sh or ./deploy-source.sh)
 * Oscar develpment environments with high [dev/prod parity](https://12factor.net/dev-prod-parity)

+## Scope
+What does this repo do?

+* Builds Oscar from source, for usage locally or to published to DockerHub for use by others.
+* Bootstraps a MariaDB database from the same source code as you built from.
+* Runs a new containerized Oscar environment including database, in one command (from source or from a tested image).

 ## Usage

 ./deploy-source.sh will download the latest official develop branch, or a branch specified by `OSCAR_REPO=<url>` and `OSCAR_BRANCH=<branchname>`.